 It goes without saying that a third party platform is a better way to showcase your expertise than owned media channels (such as a blog or social media).
-When your audience sees that you’ve been published, it gives a stamp of approval.
+When your audience see that you’ve been published, it gives a stamp of approval.
 Prestigious content leads to prestigious leads.
 And quality platforms come with a google ranking, which puts you on the radar ahead of rivals doing similar things to you.

 This doesn’t mean the personal blog is dead.
-To increase your authority as a thought leader to your maximum potential you should aim to get your thought leadership content on a combination of platforms – getting quoted in the consumer media, writing an op-ed in your industry press, going onto a podcast, as well as your own blog.
+To increase your authority as a thought leader to your maximum potential you should aim to get your thought leadership content on a combination of platforms – getting quoted in the consumer media, writing an op-ed in your industry press, going onto a podcast, as well as your own SEO optimised blog.
 Getting a mix means building a buzz.

 For examples of thought leadership we’ve helped our clients amplify, have a look at our latest six month coverage book, showing highlights of the media coverage we’ve secured – Click here to view.